-In the mid-2000s, a wave of elephant poaching hit Chad, and Zakouma National Park in particular.
-Between 2006 and 2008, a staggering 2,000 elephants were killed in the park and its surrounding areas by armed groups coming in from as far afield as the Darfur region of Sudan.
-Poachers mounted on horseback would fire indiscriminately into densely packed elephant herds, resulting in devastating massacres of up to 60 animals at any given incident.
+In the mid-2000s, a wave of elephant poaching hit Chad and Zakouma National Park in particular.
+Between 2002 and 2010, armed groups from as far afield as Sudan’s Darfur region killed a staggering 4,000 elephants.
+Poachers mounted on horseback would fire indiscriminately into densely packed elephant herds, killing entire family units.

-Tragically, on 3 September 2012, an entire patrol team was assassinated at Heban Outpost (90 km north of Zakouma), which saw six rangers killed.
-A revised anti-poaching plan was prepared in response to this new, more dangerous threat to the park rangers, which resulted in amongst others initiatives, the creation of the Mamba team.
+Armed groups also targeted Zakouma’s rangers.
+Tragically, on 3 September 2012, six rangers were assassinated at Heban Outpost (90 km north of Zakouma).
+We immediately began preparing a revised anti-poaching plan to address this new, nefarious threat to human life.
+Among other things, it resulted in the creation of the Mamba team.

 Sign up to be the first to hear #GoodNews happening around African Parks.×